 Take an “unconventional” day of the week off

-This is because of what she calls “pacers.”
+That’s because of what she calls “pacers.”
 We all have different internal tempos, but the modern workplace tends to override them.
 Our workplace tells us how quickly we should work, how much time we need to spend working, and too often disregards the well-being of the people who work there.

 By taking a Wednesday off and breaking the workweek into two parts, you’re able to spend a day listening to your internal pacers.
 This can help regulate work-life balance and bring calm to your perspective on work.
 It can also help promote productivity by being a stress reliever.